-Therefore, if Burst Mode is selected and the switching frequency is synchronized to an external clock applied to the PLLIN/SPREAD pin, the LTC7819 switches from Burst Mode to forced continuous mode.
+When synchronizing to an external clock applied to the PLLIN/MODE pin, the LTC7817 operates in forced continuous mode.

-Frequency Selection, Spread Spectrum, and Phase-Locked Loop (FREQ and PLLIN/SPREAD Pins)
+Frequency Selection and Phase-Locked Loop (FREQ and PLLIN/MODE Pins)

-The free running switching frequency of the LTC7819 controllers is selected using the FREQ pin.
-Tying FREQ to GND selects 380kHz while tying FREQ to INTV{CC} selects 2.25MHz.
+The free running switching frequency of the LTC7817 controllers is selected using the FREQ pin.
+Tying FREQ to GND selects 380kHz while tying FREQ to INTV ${\rm CC}$ selects 2.25MHz.
 Placing a resistor between FREQ and GND allows the frequency to be programmed between 100kHz and 3MHz.